pocketix/riot/README.md

-# System for Processing Data from Smart Devices
+# RIoT
+- Information system for **R**eal-time **IoT** data processing and state monitoring through user-defined criteria – KPIs
-a Bachelor thesis project of Michal Bureš
+- a Bachelor thesis project of Michal Bureš, made at BUT FIT

 ## Prerequisites